publiccodenet/smart-cities-public-code/index.md

 ### Vurb BV

-Design and development partner, wants to concretize the formation of our public service Foundation around this process, looking for models and processes for the deployment of public software.
+Design and development partner, wants to concretize the formation of our public service foundation around this process, looking for models and processes for the deployment of public software.

 Identifies stakeholders.
 Invites stakeholders to workshops.
 Develops Guides.
 Contributes to the Research Agenda.